Table of Contents

 Try to change the inverted commons throughout the virtual codes.
 Since you are copying the codes, you might be using the wrong inverted commas.

-So, copy the codes in your notepad file, replace all the inverted commas via your keyboard, and try again.
+So, copy the codes in your notepad file, replace all the inverted commas with your keyboard, and try again.

-Make sure you add the right virtual codes.
+Make sure you add the right virtual codes and are using the latest version of VirtualBox.
 You can download the correct version codes here-

-Stuck in an infinite loop on Black Screen
+8. Stuck in an infinite loop on the Black Screen

-Try using this command as the last command on CMD-
+Also, try using this command as the last command on CMD- (FOR AMD PROCESSORS)

 VBoxManage modifyvm “VM_name” –cpu-profile “Intel Core i7-6700K”